alex-engelmann/project2/README.md

 #Team Members

-Alex Engelmann - mostly back-end
+Alex Engelmann
-Jaison Heer - both front and back-end
+Jaison Heer
-Kelen Quach - most front end
+Kelen Quach

 #Description

-We plan to make a simple 2D game, using MySQL to store a high score table like in arcade games.
-Right now we're considering a road crossing game, similar to Frogger.
+A simple 2D block catching game, using MySQL to store a high score table like in arcade games.
+The falling blocks will represent web dev technologies and score will increase based on how many are caught using the moving platform at the bottom.

 #Technologies